 It was an all night affair, but the Warren Hansons of Northville opened on schedule over at the new Mr. Swiss on Starkweather.

-Toni Belli claims that with the page full of turkey contest coupons in this week's Mail, this city will be full of pedestrians doing the turkey trot.
+Toni Belli claims that with the page full of turkey contest coupons in this week's Mail, this city will be year's drive in the school. full of pedestrians doing the turkey trot.

 Symphony Concert